- Fantastic Team

 Other ways to perform a water pressure test

 As already mentioned, there are a few extra methods that you can use to get accurate water readings.
-Below, we will briefly discuss some of these alternatives.
+Below are a few alternative methods of a plumbing pressure test.

 Pressure-testing with air